sukhitashvili/violence-detection/README.md

 <a name="howtorun"/>

 # How to Run
+First install requirements:
+`pip install -r requirements.txt`

 To test the model you can either run:
 `python run.py --image-path ./data/7.jpg`

+Or you can test it through web app:
+`streamlit run app.py`

 Or you can see the example code in `tutorial.ipynb` jupyter notebook